Terminology Overhaul for Google Ads Automated Bidding

 February 19, 2016

-Google has just announced an overhaul of AdWords automated bidding.
+Google has just announced an overhaul of Google Ads automated bidding.
 The basic function of automatic bidding is to give PPC professionals the flexibility of setting bids without having to involve too much guesswork and it avoids chaos as well.
-It involves strategies which can be used to set goals ultimately translating to easier management of the ad budgets as well as extracting the most from each ad group.
+It involves strategies that can be used to set goals ultimately translating to easier management of the ad budgets as well as extracting the most from each ad group.

 For example, if you want to set a bid on each keyword, instead of doing so individually, you can just add them to a Maximize Clicks strategy so that it does not take away time and attention from your target keywords.